 There are also many exceptional International schools in Portugal.
 You can easily find schools that use the educational systems of the USA, UK, Germany, France, and Italy.
 All teach in their home language and then have Portuguese as a second language module.

 There are three aspects to the healthcare system in Portugal:

 - Special social programs of health insurance for certain professions.

 - Private, voluntary health insurance.

 General practitioners and family doctors in primary healthcare centers are the principal carriers of primary health services.
 As a resident of Portugal, you have access to the SNS.
 This system works on fixed fees for services (taxas moderadoras), which means you pay for each doctor’s appointment and prescription.
 These fees are waived for anyone under 18 or over 65.
 The SNS does not cover dental.

 Your general practitioner (GP) also serves as the gatekeeper to secondary health services since there’s no direct access to specialists.
 Hospitals carry out secondary and tertiary care and offer specialist ambulatory care.

 Care is cheap, accessible, and world-class.
 Both the healthcare professionals and facilities in Portugal are of a high standard.
-But, there are some clear advantages to having private health cover.
-You have flexibility in the choice of care providers and you can avoid wait times in many cases.
+But, there are some clear advantages to having private health coverage.
+You have flexibility in choosing care providers, and you can avoid wait times in many cases.